 Discipline decisions, curriculum changes, budget cuts, school closures, and staffing changes all generate strong reactions from parents and community members.
 In contentious situations, the line between professional disagreement and personal confrontation gets crossed.
 Having your home address publicly searchable lowers that barrier further.

 Public employee salary databases list education leaders by name and compensation.
-Combined with your home address on broker sites, this creates a detailed profile that includes where you live, what you earn, and who lives with you.
+Combined with your home address on places that know you, this creates a detailed profile that includes where you live, what you earn, and who lives with you.
 This level of detail goes far beyond what's necessary for public accountability.

 Many education leaders live in or near the district where they work.
 This means parents, students, and community members can physically find you.
 When combined with a broker-published home address, the separation between your professional role and personal life is almost nonexistent.

-See which broker sites connect your name and school to your home address.
+See where connect your name and school to your home address.

-Protect your home address →We scan 1,000+ data broker and people-search sites for your name, phone, email, and address.
+Protect your home address →We scan every place that knows you — data brokers, AI services, public records — for your name, phone, email, and address.
 You'll see exactly which sites connect your professional role to your home address, personal phone number, and family members.

 We handle opt-out submissions across every site where you appear.
-Automated forms, legal deletion requests, and operator-group resolution for broker networks that share data.
+Automated forms, legal deletion requests, and operator-group resolution for every place that knows yous that share data.

 Each removal is verified.
 Non-compliant brokers receive escalated legal requests.
 Persistent listings get additional remediation until resolved.